faforus/wielechowski.net/README.md

 [https://wielechowski.net/] - React

-[https://nextjs-e44af.web.app/] - Next.js demo also available (not yet fully optimised)
+[https://nextjs-e44af.web.app/] - Next.js demo also available (not optimised)

 2-in-1 Photography and React Portfolio

 As of April 27, 2023 - This website was created within a two-week span, leveraging the knowledge I gained during this period from a React course.
 I continue to learn more each day and am eager to implement new features.

 I built this website from scratch, and all the photographs used in the project were taken and edited by me.

+[IN-DEVELOPMENT]:

+-Tailwind implementation

+-PostCss implementation

+-TypeScript implementation

 [FEATURES]